Martina Guelfi

 San Giminiano, Siena

-For Italians, May Day has always been synonymous with a trip out of town.
-Spring’s arrival and the convivial atmosphere typical of the holidays make this the perfect occasion to get away from the city and visit some of the most picturesque villages dotting the peninsula.
+For Italians, 1 May has always been synonymous with a day out.
+The arrival of warmer weather and the festive, convivial atmosphere typical of public holidays make this occasion the perfect time to get away from the city and visit some of the most picturesque villages dotted across the peninsula.

 And when it comes to outings, Tuscany is certainly one of the most sought-after destinations: the charm of its hills, the richness of its history and its captivating food and wine offerings have made it a point of reference for tourists from all over Italy and the rest of the world.